Pascal Le Segretain/Getty Images

-For an update on je ne sais quoi, I reached out to two well-known French stylists, hoping by the end of it all I'd be well on my way to looking more Parisian.
-They schooled me on trends from 2016 that French women wouldn't wear anymore and popular hairstyles that are so over for the coming year.
-Keep reading to stay up-to-date on French-girl beauty.
+For an update on all things je ne sais quoi, I reached out to two well-known French stylists, hoping that by the end of it I'd be well on my way to looking more Parisian.
+They schooled me on trends that French women wouldn't wear anymore and popular hairstyles that are so over for the coming year.

-"Anything pink is completely over in 2017," asserts David Mallett, an Aussie-born hairstylist who's been working in Paris for almost 20 years.
-Mallett says French women are still wearing pink on their nails and lips but have moved on in terms of hair color.
+"Anything pink is completely over," asserts David Mallett, an Aussie-born hairstylist who's been working in Paris for almost 20 years.
+Mallett says French women are still wearing pink on their nails and lips but have moved on in terms of hair colour.

 "The French prefer everything very subdued and muted, with no excessive highlighting," Mallett told The Cut.
 "Everything is an understated, sexy, undone look.
 It's never like they tried too hard.
 When it comes to hairstyling, the perfect recipe is self-control and not overdoing it.
 It's natural but better."